serenity-is/docs/services/list_request_handler.md

         return false;

     // view object is the data source for grid (SlickRemoteView)
-    // this is an EntityGrid so its Params object is a ListRequest var request = (ListRequest)view.Params;
+    // this is an EntityGrid so view.Params is a ListRequest var request = (ListRequest)view.Params;

     // we use " &= " here because otherwise we might clear